 The grant will be a budget-based mixed actual cost grant (actual costs, with unit cost and flat-rate elements).
 This means that it will reimburse ONLY certain types of costs (eligible costs) and costs that were actually incurred for your project (NOT the budgeted costs).
-For unit costs and flat-rates, you can charge the amounts calculated as explained in the Grant Agreement (see art 6 and Annex 2 and 2a).
+For unit costs and flat-rates, you can charge the amounts calculated as explained in the Grant Agreement (see Article 6 and Annex 2 and 2a).
+The costs will be reimbursed at the funding rate fixed in the Grant Agreement: